whiteside-daniel/zohocrm-mcpserver/README.md

 1. **Clone the App Image**

-   In your terminal window, in any folder:
+   For this step you'll need to briefly open your terminal window and type in a command to pull the application from Docker Hub.
+In your terminal window:

    AMD/Intel chips:
    ```